-If a victim choses, they will be assisted with notifying the proper law enforcement jurisdiction where the sexual assault, domestic violence, dating violence or stalking occurred.
-If the victim files a report with the Office of Civil Rights & Title IX and wishes to also file a police report a member of that office will assist with notifying MUPD or another local law enforcement agency.
-If a victim files a report with MUPD which then determines the incident occurred off campus and not within their jurisdiction, a MUPD Officer will escort the individual to the local law enforcement agency or call for a local officer to respond to MUPD to file the report.
+If a victim chooses, they will be assisted with notifying the proper law enforcement jurisdiction where the sexual assault, domestic violence, dating violence or stalking occurred.
+If the victim files a report with the Office of Institutional Equity and wishes to also file a police report a member of that office will assist with notifying MUPD or another local law enforcement agency.
+If a victim files a report with MUPD which then determines the incident occurred off campus and not within their jurisdiction, a MUPD Officer will, at the request of the victim, escort them to the local law enforcement agency or call for a local officer to respond to MUPD to file the report.

-Students, employees, volunteers and visitors of the university who have experienced any form of sex discrimination, including sexual harassment or sexual misconduct, are encouraged to report the incident promptly to the Office for Civil Rights & Title IX.
+Students, employees, volunteers and visitors of the university who have experienced any form of sex discrimination, including sexual harassment or sexual misconduct, are encouraged to report the incident promptly to the Office of Institutional Equity.
 This Office will provide complainants with written statements about existing counseling, health, mental health, victim advocacy and other resources available as well as a statement of the victim's rights and the institution's responsibilities.
 However, university policy does not require individuals to report their own victimization.
-Anonymous reports are accepted on the Office for Civil Rights &Title IX website.
+Anonymous reports are accepted on the Office of Institutional Equity website.
 Additionally, should an individual wish, confidential support resources are available including the Relationship and Sexual Violence Prevention (RSVP) Center, the Counseling Center, and Student Health.